|

 lunch to discuss their work and read it aloud.

-The best place to stay in Oxford is in the centre,
+Best place to stay in Oxford is in the centre,

 but there is a wide range of accommodation from basic to luxurious throughout

-the town.
 Centrally located, highly rated hotels in attractive old buildings

 include